Skip to main content

 Vitamin K contributes to the maintenance of normal bones.

-A source of vitamin K contains at least 15% of the significant amount 75 µg vitamin K per day.
+A vitamin K source contains at least 15% of the significant amount 75 µg vitamin K per day.

 Walnuts

-Walnuts contribute to the improvement of the elasticity of blood vessels.
+Walnuts contribute to the improvement of blood vessel elasticity.

-The beneficial effect is obtained with a daily intake of 30 g walnuts.
+The positive effect occurs with a daily consumption of 30 g walnuts.

 Water